leogzz0/leogzz0/README.md

 - I enjoy collaborating on interesting projects that challenge my skills
 - I'm Interested on Full Stack projects, Data Science, Machine Learning and Deep Learning.
 - I am pursuing a bachelor's degree in Computer Science at [Tec de Monterrey](https://tec.mx/en)
-- I like to play music, DJ and play sports on my free time
+- I like to play music and play sports on my free time
 - And Many More...

 ## 📊 Stats